inductiva/inductiva/README.md

 # Large scale simulations made simple

-**Inductiva API** provides dozens of open-source physical simulation packages from your laptop.
+**Inductiva API** provides open-source physical simulation from your laptop.
 Users can start simulating right away, with no hardware setup issues and no software configuration headaches.
 We provide a transparent way to scale your simulations to the next level with one line of code.

 Whether you want to use simulation to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here for you.